About Tofino West Coast Culture

 Tofino was boat-access only until 1959 when the logging road from Port Alberni to Tofino was built, which we now know as BC Highway 4.
 Visitors started arriving in Tofino in the 1960s - some moving here permanently - and surfing started to take off as a sport.

 Surf shops and schools, like Live to Surf, opened in the 1980s and 90s as the equipment improved.
 Dom Domic organized the first modern-day surf competition, the 1988 WestBeach Summer Surf Jam, which has now become the Rip Curl Nationals with nearly 200 competitors showcasing the ever-growing calibre of surfing in Canada.
 The Bruhwiler family grew up on Chesterman Beach in the 1980s, close to the Devries’.
 Raph, Sepp and Catherine Bruhwiler were the first professional surfers from Canada, and some of their children compete today.
 Tofino became well-known as a surf destination after hometown legend Peter Devries (son of Ralph Devries) won the O’Neill Cold Water Classic in October 2009.
-Surfers from Tofino have been making their mark on the international stage for many years, including Mathea and Sanoa Olin, the latter of whom is set to take her place in the Paris 2024 Olympic Games representing Canada for Women's Surfing in Tahiti.
+Surfers from Tofino have been making their mark on the international stage for many years, including Mathea and Sanoa Olin, the latter of whom is the first Olympic surfer to represent Canada at the Paris 2024 Olympic Games for Women's Surfing in Tahiti.

 Today, multiple surf competitions happen annually, from the Rip Curl Nationals in the spring to the Bruhwiler Kids Classic (for groms up to age 18).
 Queen of the Peak - an all-female surf comp founded in 2010 by Krissy Montgomery (current owner of Surf Sister) and Shelter Restaurant - takes place annually on the last weekend of September.
 Tofino is well-suited for learning to surf in the forgiving sandy beach breaks.
 The surf scene here is inclusive, with a large contingent of female and queer surfers.
 Surf Sister Surf School, started by Jenny Hudnall in 1999 with an all-female team of instructors, still operates today in two locations and now includes surf misters as well.